acolangelo/jPanelMenu/README.md

 	var jPM = $.jPanelMenu();

 By default, jPanelMenu will look for an element with an ID of `menu` to use as the menu, and elements with a class of `menu-trigger` to use as the trigger(s).
-To point jPanelMenu to your menu and trigger elements, pass an object into the constructor function call, as follows:
+To use a custom selector string to point jPanelMenu to your menu and trigger elements, pass an object into the constructor function call, as follows:

 	var jPM = $.jPanelMenu({
-		menu: &rsquo;#custom-menu-selector&rsquo;,
+		menu: '#custom-menu-selector',
-		trigger: &rsquo;.custom-menu-trigger-selector&rsquo;
+		trigger: '.custom-menu-trigger-selector'
 	});

-**Note:** Check out the [options section](#options) for more customization goodness like the above.
+**Note:** Check out the [options section](#options) for more customizable goodness like the above.

-After jPanelMenu has been instantiated (and made sure to save the returned object to a variable, as shown above), it&rsquo;s time to turn it on!
+After jPanelMenu has been instantiated (make sure to save the returned object to a variable, as shown above), it&rsquo;s time to turn it on!

 	jPM.on();